ukatama/nekobuilder/README.md

 # Nekobuilder
 Automated self-hosted docker image builder.
-Run `docker build` after the push notification fron GitHub Webhooks.
+Run `docker build` after the push notification from GitHub Webhooks.

 ## As a container
 ### Install